Zoro Homepage

 Hex Jam Nuts

-Hex Jam Nuts are frequently used as a locknut, where it is "jammed" up against a standard nut to lock the two in place.
+Hex jam nuts are frequently used as a locknut, where it is "jammed" up against a standard nut to lock the two in place.
 It is also used when a nut needs to be locked in place without clamping to another object.
-Hex jam nuts are a low profile nut, usually half as tall as a standard nut.
+Hex jam nuts are a low-profile nut, usually half as tall as a standard nut.

 Hex Machine Nuts

-These are smaller than a hex jam or hex finish nut and are used with machine screws less than 1/4" diameter.
+These are smaller than a hex jam or hex finish nut and are used with machine screws less than 1/4" in diameter.

-Flange Serrated Nuts
+Serrated Flange Nuts

 These nuts feature a wide flange which acts as an integrated washer.
 The serrated flange does not spin or move and is designed to evenly distribute the pressure of the nut over the part being secured.
 This creates a locking action which prevents the flange nut from loosening.